Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Service.md

 A more efficient solution is provided by the modern graph databases (GDB).
 GDB are databases which use graph structures to represent and store informations: there are two needed informations for the database given by nodes and edges.
-The key concept behind this kind of storage is the relationship between the entries and they go under the \textsf{NoSQL} database category.
+The key concept behind this kind of storage is the relationship between the entries and they go under the `NoSQL` database category.
 GDBs allow simple and efficient retrieval of complex hierarchical structures by definition and thus they represent the most efficient solution for our `CHIMeRA` database which is born as network-of-networks.
 Multiple different solutions have been proposed to address graphs storage and there are a wide range of possible GDB languages public available on-line (e.g `Neo4j`, `OrientDB`, `Sparksee`, `AllegroGraph`, ...).
 Based on our experience about these topics and driven by the available documentation, we have chosen to use [`ArangoDB`](https://www.arangodb.com/) in our application.